senrust/pymcprotocol/docs/index.rst

 ==================================
 Now, pymcprotocol supports only mcprotocol 3E type.
 4E type is implemented.
 But not tested.
-1C~4C type does not suuport.
+1C~4C type is not suuported.

 Support PLC series
 ==================================